 First, a small umbrella-like filter is placed beyond the diseased area of the carotid artery to help limit fragments of plaque from traveling towards your brain throughout the procedure.
 Then, a small balloon is advanced to the narrowed part of your artery.
 Your surgeon will inflate the balloon, compressing the plaque, and then place a small mesh-like tube called a stent to cover the plaque and keep the artery open.
 Stabilizing the plaque with the stent is designed to reduce the potential for a stroke after the procedure.

 The TCAR Procedure: TransCarotid Artery Revascularization

 A potential complication of both surgery and stenting is a stroke during the procedure itself.
 Studies have shown a higher risk of stroke during stenting as compared to surgery.
-The TCAR Procedure using the ENROUTE® Transcarotid Neuroprotection System is designed to reduce the risk of stroke while inserting the ENROUTE® Transcarotid Stent.
+For patients at higher risk for the open surgical procedure, the TCAR Procedure, using the ENROUTE® Transcarotid Neuroprotection System, is designed to reduce the risk of stroke while inserting the ENROUTE® Transcarotid Stent.